 For the past 10 years I have been very fortunate to work, perform and record on Jim's music.
 There are very few people that are as passionate and dedicated to the craft of producing and composing like he is.
 His energy and enthusiasm is infectious and it's always been a pleasure working with a musician of such high calibre.
 If you are songwriter and need a producer, or you're looking for someone to write/mix music for you, you should definitely get in touch and start collaborating with Jim now.

 A: To provide a creative and inspiring environment in which to enjoy the process of making outstanding music.

 Q: What do you like most about your job?

-A: I love adding the magic to someone's creative vision so that they leave the studio with a finished product which is beyond their expectations.
+A: I love adding a bit of magic and bringing someones song idea to life so that they leave the studio with a finished product which is beyond their expectations.

 Q: How would you describe your style?

 Q: Which artist would you like to work with and why?

 A: Bruno Mars.
 He's a great song writer, is an incredible performer and has a fantastic voice.
 I feel I'd learn a lot from working with him.